webapprentices/goodreads/README.md

 <p>I conduct an annual market analysis to identify the most recommended business books published in the preceeding calendar year.
 I publish this analysis to <a href="https://beantownweb.blogspot.com/search/label/books" target="_blank"><strong>Beantown Web</strong></a>.
 These recommendations comprise my reading list.</p>

-<p>While I do not possess a Masters in Busiess Administration, I consider my lifelong committment to business education to be my <strong>alt MBA</strong>.
+<p>While I do not possess a Masters in Business Administration, I consider my lifelong committment to business education to be my <strong>alt MBA</strong>.
 I have read and summarized more than 150 business books.</p>

 <p>This repository holds code written for book reviews published on Goodreads.</p>